Print the PDF

 6. Do I have to sign my child’s IEP agreeing to the changes?

-Schools are required to provide PWN documenting any proposed or refused changes to the IEP within a reasonable time after the IEP meeting.
+Schools are required to provide a PWN, documenting any proposed or refused changes to the IEP, within a reasonable time after the IEP meeting.
 This allows a parent/guardian to disagree prior to the implementation date.
-Unless formal action is taken, the school has the right to begin the changes by the implementation date (more information about PWN on ASK website).
+Unless formal action is taken, the school has the right to begin the changes on the implementation date (more information about PWN on ASK’s website).
 In the state of Iowa, parents/guardians are only required to sign consent for the following reasons:

-• To agree to an evaluation for special education services;
+• To agree to an evaluation for special education service.

 • To agree to your child receiving special education services once it is determined they are eligible for special education.